How to Create Infographics for LinkedIn: A Simple Guide

 LinkedIn users often seek actionable advice, and process infographics cater to that by offering a step-by-step guide.
 This is great for sharing processes like “5 Steps to Increase Engagement on LinkedIn” or “How to Create a Winning Content Strategy.”

-Process infographics break down complex workflows, making your content accessible and easy for readers to implement, which increases its value and shareability.
+Process infographics break down complex workflows, making your content easier for readers to implement and increasing its value and shareability.

 Comparison Infographics

-Comparison infographics work well in a professional context, where decision-making and choosing the right solution are often at the top of one’s mind.
+Comparison infographics work well in a professional context, where decision-making and choosing the right solution are often top of mind.

 List Infographics